POSOCO/power_tracer/README.md

 # power_tracer
-Changes the line width according to line power flow
+PLots the line width according to line power flow

+##WorkFlow
+The work flow of this app is as follows

+1. We create required number of **_line objects_** with desired line properties like line end points, line power flow, line nominal flow value, line emergency levels, line voltage level, line conductor type, line color, line thickness, line power eDNA address

+2. Then we will create a single **_tracer object_** which will plot all these lines by updating the line flows from the server using the **_eDNA address_** of the line

+3. The **tracer can be configured** to have desired refresh rate, plotting algorithm, line thickness per MW, line colors for each of the emergency flow band, modes of plotting like thickness by absolute power flow or thickness by absolute/nominal power flow ratio

+4. After everything is configured, the tracer will fetch each line object power data from **_eDNA server_** and

 ## Power Line
-The inputs of a Power Line in the power tracer are

-1. The line end point pixel locations (possibly as a function of length and width of the canvas)

-2. Line power flow

-3. Line emergency flow values

-***
-Therefore the line object **_state variables_** or **_instance variables_** are
+The Line Object properties or **_state variables_** or **_instance variables_** are

 1. Line end points